-Details about course structure and costs can be obtained from the Pathways Co-ordinator, Sara Mugridge.
+Details about course structure and costs can be obtained from the VET Coordinator, Sara Mugridge.

 Students undertaking a VET course must complete a VET application form (available on the College website) and submit it with their subject selection form.

 EXAMPLES OF COURSES AVAILABLE